Blosc/blosc2_grok/ANNOUNCE.md

-Announcing blosc2-grok 0.3.2
+Announcing blosc2-grok 0.3.3
 ============================

 This is a patch release.
-Now, there is support for arbitrary numbers of leading 1 dimensions in the input data.
-This is common in image data where the leading dimensions are reserved for stacks of images.
+We have changed the Python extension from MODULE to SHARED on some platforms (Linux and MacOSX/arm64;
+the rest do not seem to support SHARED mode).
+This allows for a C program to use the plugin as a shared library.

 You can have a look at the release notes in:

 https://github.com/Blosc/blosc2_grok/releases